 Admit it or not, snow season is just around the corner.
 Instead of dreading the shorter days and cooler temperatures, embrace the changing seasons by doing all the fall things.
-From local Utah activities to father-flung jaunts, use this guide to check off the best autumn has to offer.
+From local Utah activities to father-flung jaunts, use this fall bucket list to check off the best autumn has to offer.

 Bag a Peak

 Millcreek Canyon lights up in fall, and one of the best ways to see the multi-hued palette of glowing gold and brilliant red trees is on a 5.5-mile hike to Grandeur Peak.
 The trail begins at Church Fork and winds through a colorful leaf canopy, popping out along the way for wide-open views of the canyon below.
 From the 8,299-foot summit, see 360-degree vistas of the Salt Lake Valley to the west and Parleys Canyon to the east, all amidst colorful, changing leaves.

 Would it even be fall in Utah without Oktoberfest?
 Spend a weekend day at 8,000+ feet for Snowbird’s Annual Oktoberfest, which has grown to be the state’s best beer festival.
 Sip on local Pumpkin Ale topped with whipped cream paired with German sauerkraut and sausages.
 Stay for polka dancing, live music, and family outdoor activities.
 Oktoberfest runs weekends through October 21.
 Free admission; $10 parking.